-At the start of your first year of study, you must apply for registration as a student in Physiotherapy according to the regulations of the Health Professions Council of South Africa.
+At the start of your first year of study, the Faculty will apply for your registration as a student in Physiotherapy according to the regulations of the Health Professions Council of South Africa.

-As of the first year of study training will predominantly occur at the Tygerberg Campus, in Tygerberg Hospital, and in various accredited local and peripheral hospitals and clinics.
+As of the first year of study training will predominantly occur at the Tygerberg campus, in Tygerberg Hospital, and in various accredited local and peripheral hospitals and clinics.
 Your placement at a particular facility is compulsory.
 Only in highly exceptional and motivated cases will you be permitted to exchange placements with other students.